LXJS/training-level/README.md

 ## Preparations for this training

 Run `npm install level` to make sure compilation works on your machine.
-If it doesn't, create an issue in this repo so we can help.
+If it doesn't, create an issue in this repo and we will help.

 ## 27 Jun 17:30h Participants